What is Chun Yuen Quan?

 Chun Yuen Quan is a traditional Chinese martial art that is nowadays practiced for its health benefits.
 In that respect the main focus is on the physical exercises rather than the original martial aspects.

-The system comprises many forms, which each consist of a series of connected movements that can be performed slow or fast, with high (easy) or low (stronger) stance depending on the level of the practitioner.
+The system comprises many forms, which each consist of a series of connected movements.
+These are performed slow or fast, with high (easy) or low (stronger) stance depending on the level of the practitioner.
 The forms are fun to practice and give a good workout.

-Chun Yuen Quan is very good for health and will make the body light and flexible and also improves the posture and makes the joints strong.
-Internally it also builds up strong circulation and Qi, creating heat in the body which is very good to cope with the cold northern weather.
+Chun Yuen Quan is very good for health.
+It makes the body light and flexible, improves the posture and makes the joints strong.
+Internally it also builds up strong circulation and Qi, creating heat in the body.
+This is very good to cope with the cold northern weather.

-This skill originated in the Northern Shaolin temple in Henan Province, China.
-However the skill then passed down through the Beijing Opera so the forms have a Chinese operatic attitude and several intricate weapon forms such as the long-tasselled sword and long flag Dao which would have looked good on stage.
+This skill originated in the Northern Shaolin temple in Henan Province, China, then passed down through the Beijing Opera.
+The forms have a Chinese operatic attitude with big and exiting movements.
+There are also several intricate weapon forms such as the long-tasselled sword and long flag Dao which would have looked good on stage.

-Grandmaster Wu Chun Yuen, who taught Grandmaster Michael Tse, learned the skill from Grandmaster Wang Ping who was a trainer for the opera actors.
+Grandmaster Wu Chun Yuen, learned the skill from Grandmaster Wang Ping who was a trainer for the opera actors.
 In Chinese opera, there are many performances which portray historical events, particularly those remembering famous generals.
-So it was important that the actors knew genuine martial art skill so that their performance was both vivid and true.
+It was important that the actors knew genuine martial art skill so that their performance was both vivid and true.

-Grandmaster Tse was introduced to Grandmaster Wu Chun Yuen many years ago.
-Grandmaster Wu’s skill was
+was introduced to Grandmaster Wu Chun Yuen many years ago.
+His skill was

 Chun Yuen Quan Classes – On-line and in Hexham area

-The Chun Yuen Quan system comprises many forms, and the first form that you will learn after the warm up exercises is “Xing Shou” (meaning “style hand”).
-It consists of a series of connected movements which helps become familiar with the basic postures and principles of Chun Yuen Quan and prepares you for learning further forms in the system.
+The Chun Yuen Quan system comprises many forms.
+The first form that you will learn after the warm up exercises is “Xing Shou” (meaning “style hand”).
+It consists of a series of connected movements which helps become familiar with the basic postures and principles of Chun Yuen Quan.
+This prepares you for learning further forms in the system.